-- a) by displaying a notice, for a period of no less than 28 consecutive days, starting on the day after the day on which the application was given to the relevant licensing authority, which is: - of a size equal or larger than A4 - of a pale blue colour - printed legibly in black ink or typed in black in a font of a size equal to or larger than 16.
+- a) By displaying a notice, for a period of no less than 28 consecutive days, starting on the day after the day on which the application was given to the relevant licensing authority, which is: - of a size equal or larger than A4 - of a pale blue colour - printed legibly in black ink or typed in black in a font of a size equal to or larger than 16.

 It must be prominently at or on the premises to which the application related where it can be conveniently read from the exterior of the premises.
-If the premises covers an area more than 50 square metres, further notices should be displayed every 50m along the external perimeter of the premises abutting any highway; and b) by publishing a notice-
+If the premises covers an area more than 50 square metres, further notices should be displayed every 50m along the external perimeter of the premises abutting any highway.

-In the Cambridge Evening News on at least one occasion during the period of ten working days starting on the day after the day on which the application was given to the licensing authority.
+b) By publishing a notice in a local newspaper on at least one occasion during the period of ten working days starting on the day after the day on which the application was given to the licensing authority.